picocms/Pico/upgrade.md

 In Markdown files (i.e. your `content` directory), replace all occurrences of e.g. `%base_url%/sub/page` with `%base_url%?sub/page`.
 If you're linking to the main page (i.e. just `%base_url%`), you either shouldn't change anything or replace it with `%base_url%?index` - even this isn't absolutely necessary.
 Pico replaces the `%base_url%` variable the same as always, but also removes the `?` when URL rewriting is enabled.

 In Theme files (i.e. a custom theme folder in Pico's `themes` directory), required changes are quite similar. instead of using `{% raw %}{{ base_url }}{% endraw %}` directly, use the newly introduced `link` filter.
 Again, you can (but aren't required to) either don't change links to the main page (i.e. just `{% raw %}{{ base_url }}{% endraw %}`) or replace them with `{% raw %}{{ "index"|link }}{% endraw %}`.
 The `link` filter simply calls the [`Pico::getPageUrl()` method][PicoGetPageUrl].

+Please note that plugins or themes, which haven't been updated to Pico 1.0 yet, could force you to keep URL rewriting enabled.

 ### Drop of `{% raw %}{{ page.content }}{% endraw %}` and the new `PicoParsePagesContent` plugin